It’s always great when the ordinary girl or guy next door gets out there and inspires, right?

 - Don’t splash out on the latest trends in technology and clothing (unless it is technical mountain equipment)

-- Drive a car that meets our needs (Sarah has Cindy the Citroen C1)
+- Drive a car that meets our needs (Sarah used to have Cindy the Citroen C1, before upgrading to something larger when her son came into the world)

 - Don’t stay luxurious hotels